-The principal accounting policies of the Association are set out in the paragraphs (b) to (s) below.
+The principal accounting policies of the Association are set out in the paragraphs (b) to (r) below.

 The Association is incorporated under the Industrial and Provident Societies Act 1965 and is registered with The Financial Services Authority.
-The accounts have been prepared under the historical cost convention, and in compliance with The Registered Social Landlords Accounting Requirements (Scotland) Order 2007 and The Statement of Recommended Practice, Accounting by Registered Social Landlords 2008 and applicable Accounting Standards.
+The accounts have been prepared under the historical cost convention, and in compliance with The Registered Social Landlords Accounting Requirements (Scotland) Order 2007 and The Statement of Recommended Practice, Accounting by Registered Social Housing Providers 2010 and applicable Accounting Standards.